LottieJ/Undergrad-Project/README.md

 ```

 This created the file `CE0_PL9rundiamondfast.tsv` which was used to run the Juypter notebook
-`CE0_PL9.ipynb` to plot clustermaps of the normalised bitscores, query cover and percentage
+[CE0 and PL9](https://lottiej.github.io/Undergrad-Project/notebooks/CE0_PL9.html) to plot clustermaps of the normalised bitscores, query cover and percentage
 identity for these families.
 Proteins that contained both CE0 and PL9 domains were identified and
 written to Cooccurring.csv.
 Proteins of interest that showed a BSR >1 to the proteins containing
 both CAZyme family domains were identified then plotted on clustermaps of their BSR values and query cover values.